simnibs/simnibs/docs/documentation/sim_struct/electrode.rst

   * **Description**: Position along the electrode's y axis.
 Can either be a set of coordinates in the head model or the name of an EEG 10-10 electrode position
   * **Example**: *Python/MATLAB*

-    To set-up an electrode centered at AF4 and with a y axis pointing laterally (:download:`example <../../images/electrode_axis.png>`), you can use
+    To set-up an electrode centered at AF4 and with a y axis pointing laterally, you can use

     .. code-block:: python